m0ravat/HTML100/README.md

 Conclusion - Use materialise for tabs/collapsibles, date/timepicker, grids, short pagination, basic cards and for colours.
 Personally prefer bulma for the rest.

+## Bootstrap

+Similar to bulma and materialise, except it requires vite/webpack for setup.
+Has more features so it's built to be used solely on frameworks, overkill on native HTML/CSS which is more suitable with bulma/materialise.